Niger loses aid as Western countries condemn coup | Politics

 The United Nations said the coup has not affected its deliveries of humanitarian aid.
 It is unclear how much support the military junta has among Niger's population.
 Some crowds came out in support of Bazoum on Wednesday, but the following day coup supporters also took to the streets.

 The Economic Community of West African States (ECOWAS) will hold an emergency summit in Nigeria on Sunday to discuss the situation.
-After an emergency meeting on Friday, the African Union's Peace and Security Council issued a statement demanding the military return to their barracks and restore constitutional order within 15 days.
+After an emergency meeting on Friday, the African Union issued a statement demanding the military return to their barracks and restore constitutional order within 15 days.
 It did not say what would happen after that.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)